fastoch/Networking/IP_Subnetting.md

 **Example 2**: 10.128.192.0/18
 Create 30 subnets with as many hosts as possible.

-30 subnets means that we need 5 bits for the network portion, since 2 to the power of 5 = 32
+30 subnets means that we need 5 bits for the network portion, since 2⁵ = 32

 Our subnet mask will be: 18 + 5 = /23
 - first subnet will be 10.128.192.0/23